ta0kira/locking-container/readme.txt

 object denies all locks all the time.
 This is useful if you want to see how a thread responds to being unable to lock any containers.

-While the above restrictions make deadlock prevention possible, the exceptions to those restrictions are what make the authorization objects powerful.
-This is where a lock's state information becomes critical.
-For the first three types listed above (and not the latter two):
+The above restrictions are specifically meant to mirror the corresponding lock types.
+For the first three types above (but not the latter two), additional restrictions and exceptions are made:

   1) If the thread already holds at least one lock and another thread is currently waiting for a write lock on the same container, the new lock will probably be denied without blocking, because a deadlock is likely.

-  2) If the container to be locked is not currently locked by any other thread, an exception will be made to the multiple lock restrictions.
+  2) In some cases, the authorization object can determine that an exception to the lock-count limits can be made without a deadlock happening.
+For example, if the lock operation isn't going to block, allowing the new lock isn't going to cause a deadlock.
+Specifically these three authorization objects allow a violation of lock-count limits if the container to be locked isn't currently locked.

   3) If the lock is 'lc::rw_lock', and the calling thread holds the write lock and is requesting a read lock, then the lock will be allowed without blocking.

-The first exception is responsible for most of the deadlock prevention, and the second exception is what allows a thread to obtain multiple write locks, or a write lock and one or more read locks (under special circumstances, discussed below).
-The third exception allows multi-locking to work (also discussed below).
+The first is responsible for most of the deadlock prevention, and the second is what allows a thread to obtain multiple write locks, or a write lock and one or more read locks (under special circumstances, discussed below).
+The third allows multi-locking to work (also discussed below).

 ----- Multiple Locks -----